extended stay

 Peak hour

 The quietest stretch of all, the trip running down to nothing.
-It ends on Nov 8 with a London layover on the way home - the only frames of the whole trip taken outside Iceland.
+It ends Nov 7 with the drive from the suburb to Keflavík, then a London layover, then home Nov 8 - the only frames of the whole trip taken outside Iceland.

-2. Greater Reykjavik ~15% Kopavogur + Hafnarfjordur + Garðabær — adjacent suburbs
+2. Greater Reykjavík ~15% Kópavogur + Hafnarfjörður + Garðabær - adjacent suburbs touched on errand days

-Off-path is the wrong frame.
-The trip’s value is not in geographic novelty but in time spent at one Icelandic suburb at a 37-photos-per-day pace.
-A residency trip’s interest is the rhythm — wake, walk, work, walk, sleep — which a photo distribution can only partially recover.
+Off-path is the wrong frame here.
+The trip’s value is not geographic novelty but time at one Icelandic suburb at thirty-seven photos per day.
+A residency trip’s interest is the rhythm - wake, walk, work, walk, sleep - which a photo distribution can only partially recover.

-The user has exhausted Iceland’s tourist circuit across four prior trips (2020 summer · 2020 autumn · 2021 spring · 2021 winter).
-This trip’s sparseness is the expected outcome of repeat-visitor depletion — there is nothing left to photograph as a tourist.
-What’s left is the suburb.
+We had already exhausted Iceland’s tourist circuit across four prior trips (2020 summer · 2020 autumn · 2021 spring · 2021 winter).
+This trip’s sparseness is the expected outcome of repeat-visitor depletion - there is nothing left to photograph as a tourist.
+What is left is the suburb.

 Photos / day average